Last Updated @ 13:37 (CET) on 19/01/2021

 Is Coronavirus in Katowice?

-Yes, there are 21,477 reported cases of the Coronavirus in Katowice and the voivodship of Śląsk (ENG: Silesia), which has the highest number of cases in Poland.
-The capital Warsaw and it's surrounding voivodship has the 2nd highest number of cases (read more).
+Yes, there have been 164,951 reported cases of the Coronavirus in Katowice and the voivodship of Śląsk (ENG: Silesia) since the beginning of the pandemic.
+The capital Warsaw and it's surrounding voivodship has the highest number of cases (read more).

 Read more on the latest on Coronavirus in Warsaw.